jacobcvt12/advanced_statistical_computing_presentations/presentation_1.md

 # How does one fit a GLM?

+## Solving the maximum likelihood equation is equivalent to an iterative weighted least squares.

 # What did you find interesting about the article?
 - Tried to put myself in the shoes of people at this time period
 - Before this GLM paper, it seems like linear models were the purview of statisticians only